Ridley Scott's unrealised projects: Alien: Covenant sequel

 On 23 September 2015, Scott said he was planning two sequels to Prometheus, which would lead into the first Alien film, adding: "Maybe [there will] even [be] a fourth film before we get back into the Alien franchise."
 In November 2015, Scott confirmed that Alien: Covenant would be the first of three additional films in the Alien prequel series, before linking up with the original Alien and stated that the Prometheus sequels would reveal who created the xenomorph aliens.
 The screenplay for the third prequel film, called Alien: Awakening, was written during production of Alien: Covenant and was finished in 2017, with production scheduled to begin in 2018.
 In March 2017, Scott said: "If you really want a franchise, I can keep cranking it for another six.
 I'm not going to close it down again.
 No way."
 In May, Scott announced that Neill Blomkamp's sequel to James Cameron's film Aliens had been cancelled.
 In a later interview, he said he would have participated as a producer, but that 20th Century Fox had decided not to pursue the project.
 In an interview, Scott confirmed the next film sequel will include surviving engineers who were away from their planet while David destroyed its indigenous population.
 Michael Reyes, writing for Cinema Blend in July 2017, quoted Scott stating that if Sigourney Weaver could reprise her role as Ellen Ripley in the prequels, then "Well, we're heading toward the back end of the first Alien so [using CGI] may be feasible.
 Ripley's going to be somebody's daughter, obviously.
 We're coming in from the back end.
 The time constraints of what's the time between this film, where we leave David going off heading for that colony, I think you're probably two films out from even considering her."
 According to reports, there will be only one additional prequel film (Alien: Awakening) before a soft reboot is made to the Alien universe, consisting of a new series of films with brand-new and original characters as well as a new setting.
 In the audio commentary for Alien: Covenant, Scott confirmed that a sequel to Alien: Covenant, tentatively referred to as Alien: Covenant 2, was being written by John Logan, with Fassbender, Waterston and McBride set to reprise their roles.
 Scott also confirmed that the film would cap his prequel series, leading directly into the events of Alien.
 By September 2017, chief-executive-officer of 20th Century Fox Stacey Snider, stated that although Alien: Covenant was a financial disappointment, the studio intends to proceed with Scott's sequel.
 In late September 2017, screen-graphics designer Carl Braga (aka HumanMedia) announced that the project had been delayed (at best).
 Michael Nordine, writing for Indiewire in October 2017, quoted Scott as stating that Alien: Covenant 2 will focus more on the androids and A.I.s as opposed to the xenomorphs.
 Scott said: "I think the evolution of the Alien himself is nearly over, but what I was trying to do was transcend and move to another story, which would be taken over by A.I.s.
 The world that the A.I. might create as a leader if he finds himself on a new planet.
 We have actually quite a big layout for the next one."
 In November 2018, Empire announced that the film would take place on LV-426, with the extraterrestrial Engineers being featured in the film and being in pursuit of David following his nefarious actions against Planet 4.
 At the 2019 CinemaCon, it was stated that, after its acquisition of 21st Century Fox, Disney "will continue to create new stories" in the Alien series.
 In May 2019, Variety reported that another prequel was reportedly "in the script phase", with Scott attached to direct.
-In September 2020, Scott confirmed that a new Alien film was in development.
+In 2020, Scott confirmed that a new Alien film was in development.
 In August 2021, however, a news report concluded that a sequel is currently uncertain.
+In a 2026 Los Angeles Times profile, Scott said that a new Alien prequel was indeed in the works, and would pick up with Fassbender's David 8 character "creating a brave new world".